-Sankara Frazier - Executive Director, Founder
+Sankara Frazier - Founder and Executive Director

 Sankara is a native of Minneapolis with family dating back to the 1800's in the state of Minnesota.
 He has well over 30 years of community service, starting with the Southside Youth Neighborhood Organization (SYNO), which he and three colleagues started in the mid-70's focusing on various community projects and family development.
 In the late-80's he managed youth programs at Bernadette's Teen Club in the Uptown YWCA, which included after-school tutoring, aerobics, cultural activities, sports and weekend social events.
 He has also been a licensed foster care parent.